Bobby Bright: 2018 Congressional run

 In February 2018, Bright filed to run for his old House seat as a Republican.
-He said that during his one term in Congress, he hadn't been able to do everything he'd wanted to do "because my beliefs are conservative and that held me back."
+He said that during his one term in Congress, he had not been able to do everything he had wanted to do "because my beliefs are conservative and that held me back."
 He pointed out that Roby was no longer on the Agriculture and Armed Services committees despite the second district's large military presence and significant agricultural element.
 Bright finished second in the first round of the Republican primary with 28% of the vote, and qualified for the runoff against Roby.
-Roby defeated him, 68%–32%.
+Roby defeated him, 68% to 32%.

 Electoral history

 Personal life

-Bright is married to retired District Judge, Lynn Clardy Bright.
-They have three children: Bobby Neal Jr., Lisa Lynn, and Katherine Clardy.
+Bright is married to retired District Judge Lynn Clardy Bright.
+They have three children.